Big Sky Ski Resort

 Pros

-• Big Sky Ski Resort has very large ski and snowboard terrain, with lots of trails for all ability levels.
+- Big Sky Ski Resort has massive ski and snowboard terrain, with an abundance of trails for all ability levels.

-• The ski area tends to be uncrowded in most spots because there’s so much space for skiers and snowboarders to spread out.
+- The ski area tends to be uncrowded as there’s so much space for skiers and snowboarders to spread out.

-• Big Sky is only about an hour drive from Yellowstone National Park.
+- The resort is only about an hour drive from the incredible Yellowstone National Park.

 Cons

-• Big Sky has negligible village atmosphere.
-There is no nice village that you can stroll through.
+- Big Sky has negligible village atmosphere.
+There is no quaint village that one can stroll through.
 Options for evening dining are limited and après ski is equally disappointing.

 Pro or Con Depending On Your Perspective

-• Big Sky Resort has invested in some high speed chairs, but some of the other chair lifts are painfully slow.
+- The resort has invested in some high-speed chairs, but some of the other chair lifts are painfully slow.

 Big Sky Ski and Snowboard Terrain

-Big Sky acquired the adjacent Moonlight Basin Ski Resort to form a very sizeable ski area with 5,850 acres (2,367 hectares), 300 named runs and a vertical drop of 4,366 feet (1,330 metres).
-Whilst the vertical is definitely highly likely to get the thighs burning and the lungs screaming, the vertical is only 2,400ft (731m) if you don’t include the little tin can tram on Lone Mountain.
+Many moons ago, Big Sky acquired the adjacent Moonlight Basin Ski Resort to form a sizeable ski area with 5,850 acres (2,367 hectares), 300 named runs and a vertical drop of 4,366 feet (1,330 metres).
+Whilst the vertical is definitely highly likely to get the thighs burning and the lungs screaming, the maximum actually skiable vertical if you don’t include the tram on Lone Mountain is more like 2,625ft (800m).
 Big is best according to the resort and there are plans afoot to expand even further (probably to enable more real estate sales close to slopes and to actually become the biggest in America).
+Check out the ski trail maps below.

-Big Sky has 7 terrain parks and really good terrain for beginners, an abundance of intermediate cruisers, and plenty of black piste cut runs.
-There is also a good proportion of aptly rated double blacks, most of which are alpine runs between rocky features.
-About half of these can only be accessed from the Lone Peak Tram which has very poor lifting capacity because it only carries 15 passengers every 4 minutes, so lift queues develop.
+Big Sky has numerous terrain parks, decent terrain for beginners, an abundance of intermediate cruisers, and plenty of black piste cut runs.
+There is also a very proportion of aptly rated double & triple blacks, most of which are alpine off-piste runs between rocky features.
+About half of these can only be accessed from the Lone Peak Tram which until recently had a very poor lifting capacity because it only carried 15 passengers.
+Since its replacement for season 23/24, capacity per journey increased to up to 75 passengers.
 The terrain serviced by the tram is steep and gnarly to say the least; it will make your jaw drop and your sphincter tighten!
 The steeps, chutes and cliffs have become a rite of passage for expert skiers.

 Big Sky Snow